splunk/security_content/docs/_posts/2018-05-07-detect_spike_in_blocked_outbound_traffic_from_your_aws.md

 * dest_ip

+#### How To Implement
+You must install the AWS App for Splunk (version 5.1.0 or later) and Splunk Add-on for AWS (version 4.4.0 or later), then configure your VPC Flow logs.
+You can modify `dataPointThreshold` and `deviationThreshold` to better fit your environment.
+The `dataPointThreshold` variable is the number of data points required to meet the definition of &#34;spike.&#34; The `deviationThreshold` variable is the number of standard deviations away from the mean that the value must be to be considered a spike.
+This search works best when you run the &#34;Baseline of Blocked Outbound Connection&#34; support search once to create a history of previously seen blocked outbound connections.

+#### Known False Positives
+The false-positive rate may vary based on the values of`dataPointThreshold` and `deviationThreshold`.
+Additionally, false positives may result when AWS administrators roll out policies enforcing network blocks, causing sudden increases in the number of blocked outbound connections.

 #### Kill Chain Phase
 * Actions on Objectives
 * Command and Control

-#### Known False Positives
-The false-positive rate may vary based on the values of`dataPointThreshold` and `deviationThreshold`.
-Additionally, false positives may result when AWS administrators roll out policies enforcing network blocks, causing sudden increases in the number of blocked outbound connections.